chenbk85/iphone-html5-offline-app-demo/README.md

 How to avoid:

   * Test on Chrome until your app works, then on test your iPod / iPhone / iPad.
-  * Particularly, always test your `main.manifest` in Chrome first.
+  * Particularly, always test your `main.appcach` in Chrome first.

 **Other Notes**:

   * Develop on **Chrome first** - which has useful error messages - then test on Mobile Safari
-  * The cache manifest may not be named `cache.manifest`. `main.manifest` works fine.
+  * The cache manifest may not be named `cache.manifest`. `main.appcache` works fine.
   * If there is an error in your cache manifest, your app will not update
     * you delete a file that was listed
     * you list a new file that doesn't exist